 Since the single-family home rental industry seems to be overly saturated with ‘mom and pop’ businesses, Invitation Homes hopes to break this mold.

-Single-family homes have performed much better during the pandemic than multi-family properties.
+Single-family homes have performed much better throughout the pandemic than multifamily properties.

-With so many people working from home, there’s less of a need to be in dense urban environments.
+With so many people still working from home, there’s less need to be in dense urban environments.

-As with many other REITs, Invitation Homes peaked in February of 2020 before struggling during the pandemic.
+As with many other REITs, Invitation Homes struggled through 2020 but came out strong on the other side.

 Now may be a great time to buy to follow the forward momentum of single-family rental housing into the future.